 Long flights can be very uncomfortable, especially if you are unprepared.
-In a previous GOTS post, we discussed how you can stay fresh during long flights.
+In a previous post, we discussed how you can stay fresh during long flights.
 But since many people spend most of their time sleeping on flights, it’s important to talk about the matter as well.

-The tight seat arrangements, turbulence, and noisy passengers as well as crew making their way around make it difficult.
+The tight seat arrangements, turbulence, and noisy passengers, as well as crew making their way around, make it difficult.
 But even if there’s little hope in terms of sleep quantity, you can improve your sleep quality with a little help.

-1. Choose the window seat
+Choose the window seat

 Before you even get on the plane, you can reserve or request a window seat.
-This makes it a whole lot easier, since you can lean your head on the side of the plane instead of trying to take a nap in an upright position.
+This makes it a whole lot easier since you can lean your head on the side of the plane instead of trying to take a nap in an upright position.
 Window seats also grant you control of light exposure.

 If you’re not flying during the night, keep the window shades closed.
-The National Sleep Foundation iterates that too much light can hurt your bedtime, since the exposure “stimulates a nerve pathway from the eye to parts of the brain that control hormones, body temperature and other functions that play a role in making us feel sleepy or wide-awake.”
+The National Sleep Foundation article iterates that too much light can hurt your bedtime since the exposure “stimulates a nerve pathway from the eye to parts of the brain that control hormones, body temperature and other functions that play a role in making us feel sleepy or wide-awake.”

 In case you aren’t able to reserve a window seat, you can bring a sleeping mask.
 If your seatmate is inconsiderately keeping the blind up, at least you will be able to block the light out.

-2. Wear the neck pillow backwards
+Wear the neck pillow backward

 An Entrepreneur article stated that using the neck pillow as expected is “not worth schlepping along.”
-Instead, they suggest wearing it backwards so that your neck stays in place.
+Instead, they suggest wearing it backward so that your neck stays in place.

-3. Take natural sleeping aids
+Take natural sleeping aids

 Some people take over-the-counter sleeping pills to help them get through a flight.
 Experts advise against this practice because they contain antihistamines, which have longer effects.

-Potassium also has similar effects and so does calcium, which is another natural body relaxant apart from its bone strengthening properties.
+Potassium also has similar effects and so does calcium, which is another natural body relaxant apart from its bone-strengthening properties.
 This is precisely why a glass of milk is good before bedtime.

-4. Avoid wearing restrictive clothing
+Avoid wearing restrictive clothing

 It can be tempting to be fashionable when traveling, but clothing such as tight jeans and heels may disrupt your sleep.
 Although, there’s no need to worry as you can still look great even with loose clothing.

-5. Skip the video entertainment
+Skip the video entertainment